robnn/auth/README.md

     USED_EMAIL_ADDRESS - during registration
     INVALID_CREDENTIALS - during login
     INSUFFICIENT_PERMISSION - during authentication
+    NO_USER_FOR_USERNAME - can be thrown during role adding ERROR_DURING_FACEBOOK_SYNC - can be thrown during facebook sync ERROR_DURING_GOOGLE_SYNC - can be thrown during google sync

 ```
 One can easily use an interceptor for example registration data validation,
 and send an adequate error code with this message format, calling the UserException constructor with string.